witchessabath/mkdocs/docs/Docker.md

 To use my self-signed TLS certificates for my Docker containers, I give them the following labels:
 ```
 - traefik.enable=true
+- traefik.http.routers.paperless.entrypoints=web,websecure #configure for HTTP or HTTPS traffic/HTTPS redirection
+- traefik.http.routers.paperless.rule=Host(`app.witchessabath.com`)
+- traefik.http.routers.paperless.tls=true
+- traefik.http.routers.paperless.tls.certresolver=cloudflare #enter the name of the certificate resolver configured in traefik.yml
 ```
+!!! note
+    Be careful about the backticks: I originally used single quotes instead of backticks for the 'Host' label, and ran into an error (called "invalid rune" in Go)

 Note that the containers must be in the same Docker network as the Traefik container.
 For non-Docker containers or services I didn't attach labels to (like Portainer), I configured it like this:

 ```
 portainer:
     image: portainer/portainer-ce:latest